davidblakneymoore/DBM.functions/README.md

 #### Overview

 This package, which has no dependencies, contains a variety of functions for a variety of applications.
+Download it by running the line of code `devtools::install_github("davidblakneymoore/DBM.functions")` in R.

 #### Functions